-Cleaning your makeup tools is a step that most of us know about, but few of us actually follow through on.
+Cleaning your makeup tools is a step that most of us know about, but few of us follow through on.
 It slips into that same category as getting an oil change or going to the dentist: something we’ll get around to eventually.

-Washing your brushes can seem like yet another chore, but it’s actually vital.
+Washing your brushes can seem like yet another chore, but it’s vital.
 They can very quickly acquire a buildup of dirt, oils, and germs that may not be visible to the naked eye.
-So even if they look clean, you may not even be able to see all the grime that’s caking your tools.
+So even if they look clean, you may not even be able to see all the grime that’s catching your tools.